 All movements start from the core.
 Your core includes everything that connects your upper body to your lower body.
 Needless to say, it’s pretty important.
 Whether you’re doing an arm exercise, leg or shoulder move, first engage your core.

 This does not mean ‘sucking in’ your stomach.
-Instead, imagine someone about bracing your ab muscles as if you’re about to try and bounce a coin off of them.
+Instead, imagine bracing your ab muscles as if you’re about to try and bounce a coin off of them.

 Another way to focus on the core is by trying to draw your bellybutton in towards your spine, but without holding your breath in the process.